 How do you onboard newbies onto an existing codebase?

-For several years there are more and more open source projects and the number of developers is increasing every year.
+For several years now the number of open source projects is constantly increasing and the number of developers is increasing every year.
 This raises the question of the newbies onboarding on these projects.
 That's why it's easy to find articles on the internet explaining how to start participating in an existing codebase.
 But today we are going to reverse the question.
-As a team, how can we make new contributors understand and master the codebase faster and better ?
+As a team, how can we make new contributors understand and master the codebase faster and better?
 Whether the project is small or big, closed source or open to the world, this is an essential and yet often forgotten point of the code quality.
 This topic is becoming more important with the current trend towards remote work.

 Documentation, of course

-The first one explains rules on how to be part of the team/community by defining standards of an environment that respects everyone.
+The first one explains the rules on how to be part of the team/community by defining standards of an environment that respects everyone.
 This is where we exclude unprofessional behaviours and demand respect for everyone and everyone’s work.
 Its rules, although self-evident, are important to write down in large scale projects.
-For smaller projects and especially for private ones it could be a global note for the all company/team.
+For smaller projects, and especially for private ones, it could be a global note for the whole company/team.

 Once you have all of that, don’t forget to update it.
 In addition to the project evolution, we cannot write down all the necessary information alone.
 So the documentation must be updated with the project itself.
-Having documentation is good, updated documentation is way better !
+Having documentation is good, updated documentation is even better!

-Like said before, the next phase is programming.
+Like we said before, the next phase is programming.
 But once again, it’s not about dropping your new friend alone on the darkest part of the codebase.
 So we choose to set up a peer programming workshop.
-I think you know the principle: 2 developers or more work together on the same issue.
-That’s perfect to continue the previous deep dive, pass work habits, best practices and, in both ways.
-It’s not only about training a developper, It’s above all knowledge or ideas sharing.
-A fresh eye can bring good ideas and highlight some bugs or improvements to do.
-More time passed, less peer programming is really required but I think it’s a best practice to enforce even after onboarding to ensure team spirit and knowledge spreading.
+I think you get the principle: 2 developers or more work together on the same issue.
+This is perfect to continue the previous deep dive, pass work habits, best practices and this goes both ways.
+It’s not only about training a developer, above all it’s about sharing knowledge and ideas.
+A fresh eye can bring fresh ideas and highlight some bugs or improvements to make.
+The more time that passes, the less peer programming is really required but we think it’s a best practice to enforce even after onboarding to ensure team spirit and knowledge spreading.

 Issue flag not pirate flag

 It’s often difficult to find the ideal first subjects when a new member arrives.
 This is contradictory because projects are always full of small bugs or non-urgent functionalities that can be done but we don’t think about it at the moment.
 This is why many projects have a "new member" label on their Github issues to indicate that it is a good place to start.
-It doesn't matter If you are on Trello, Jira or even Excel, the idea is to maintain a list of topics that can be given to newcomers.
+It doesn't matter if you are on Trello, Jira or even Excel, the idea is to maintain a list of topics that can be given to newcomers.
 To be really useful, this list should not simply contain the name of the feature/bug.
-The ideal is to have as much detail as possible such as:
+Ideally you should have as much detail as possible such as:

 - the desired behaviour or the method to reproduce if it's a bug

-- the name of the reporter to ask question
+- the name of the reporter to ask questions to

 - A screenshot if necessary